-NOTE 5-SCHEDULE OF CHANGES IN THE SAU'S PROPORTIONATE SHARE OF THE NET PENSION LIABILITY AND SCHEDULE OF SAU PENSION CONTRIBUTIONS
+NOTE 4-SCHEDULE OF CHANGES IN THE SAU'S PROPORTIONATE SHARE OF THE NET PENSION LIABILITY AND SCHEDULE OF SAU PENSION CONTRIBUTIONS

 In accordance with GASB Statement #68, Accounting and Financial Reporting for Pensions, the SAU is required to disclose historical information for each of the prior ten years within a schedule of changes in the SAU's proportionate share of the net pension liability and schedule of SAU pension contributions.
+The SAU implemented the provisions of GASB Statement #68 during the year ended June 30, 2015.
+Accordingly, the historic information has only been presented for those years which information was readily available.
+Additional disclosures will be made in future years as the information becomes available.